 - Homelessness rates are steadily increasing in both the US and UK

-- There is a prevalence of electronic use in the community of people experiencing homelessness
+- There is a prevalence of electronic use in the unhoused community

-- Sense of identity decreases and is replaced with the necessity of survival in people experiencing chronic homelessness.
+- Sense of identity decreases and is replaced with the necessity of survival in the unhoused community

 - Chronic homelessness has a negative impact on identity and sense of self

-As we interviewed more people experiencing homelessness our problem and our solution goal became clear— we wanted to shift the current dynamic in resource allocation in order to address the associated loss of identity in people experiencing homelessness.
+As we interviewed more people without housing our problem and our solution goal became clear— we wanted to shift the current dynamic in resource allocation in order to address the associated loss of identity in the unhoused community.

-Right now, the resource rich (the homed) control what is given to those who need the resources (those experiencing homelessness).
-In order to give autonomy and identity back to people experiencing homelessness we would need to adjust this dynamic.
+Right now, those not experiencing homelessness control what is given to those who need the resources, the unhoused.
+In order to give autonomy and identity back to people without housing we would need to adjust this dynamic.
 We created an app to do so.

 After field testing and tweaking, the following is a prototyped resources app.
-The app allows people experiencing homelessness to select the items they want to pick up, research and view shelters in the area (using 360 video), and ultimately regain autonomy and a sense of identity with each decision they make for themselves.
+The app allows the unhoused community to select the items they want to pick up, research and view shelters in the area (using 360 video), and ultimately regain autonomy and a sense of identity with each decision they make for themselves.

 Have a connection to further this research?